bhklab/PredictIO-MV-Dist/docs/README.md

 Full documentation will be available in the `docs/` folder or via published GitHub Pages.

-For data download and processing, please refer to the univariable repository:
+For data download and processing, please refer to the multivariable repository:
 🔗 [https://github.com/bhklab/PredictIO-MV-Dist](https://github.com/bhklab/PredictIO-MV-Dist)